BitcoinCacheMachine/BitcoinCacheMachine/README.md

 Documentation for BCM and its components can be found in this repository.
 All documentation was written against freshly installed Ubuntu 18.04 machines, but should work with most Debian-based distros.
 The documentation is designed to read like a tutorial helping you understand how BCM is architected and how it can be used.
 You start with deploying a basic BCM instance to your development machine (i.e., `dev machine`).

- `README.md` files in each directory tells you what you need to know about deploying the various infrastructure components at that level.
-It is recommended that the commands be manually typed into the terminal rather than using copy/paste.
-This helps improve your Linux [muscle memory](https://en.wikipedia.org/wiki/Muscle_memory) which is especially useful if you want to start developing on BCM.
+ `README.md` files in each directory describe the general architecture of BCM at that level, as well as describes the purpose of each script.

 ## Getting Started